davoodinator/CTFRDOC/Formations/readme.txt

 formation naming convention

-(champs CORE or EVENT or MIXED) - Favour level early mid late - gear level naked clothed opulent
+(champs CORE or EVENT or MIXED) - Favour level early mid late - gear level naked clothed opulent - sign it or give it a name at the end